Working At Height Courses

 How will Stallard Kane support me?

 We know that employment law updates can quickly become a burden for busy businesses.
-That’s why our HR team is already preparing the tools, templates, and support you’ll need to navigate the 2026 SSP reforms with confidence.
+That’s why our HR team is already preparing the tools, templates, and support you’ll need to navigate the 2026 Statutory Sick Pay (SSP) reforms with confidence.

-We’ll ensure your absence, sick pay, and employee conduct policies are fully compliant with the new SSP rules and tailored to your business context, so you can focus on running your business.
+We’ll ensure your absence, sick pay, and employee conduct policies are fully compliant with the new Statutory Sick Pay (SSP) rules and tailored to your business context, so you can focus on running your business.

 Disclaimer